beardymcjohnface/Snaketool/README.md

 ## Publishing your tool

-Add your tool to pip and bioconda like you would any other python package.
-Better instructions TBA, watch this space!
+__[Check out the wiki page](https://github.com/beardymcjohnface/Snaketool/wiki/Publishing-your-Snaketool) for a detailed look at publishing your tool to PyPI and Conda__